UIUC-iSchool-DataStories/spr2024/week01/lecture01.md

  * Utilize the Zoom features for "hand-raising"
  * Ask any questions that can be answered over chat using Zoom chat
- * Use Moodle resources for communication outside of class
+ * Use Moodle resources and Campuswire for communication outside of class

 ---